3sidedcube/fw_service_template/README.md

 # Forest Watcher Service Template

-This repository can be used as code template for new forest watcher services.
+This repository can be used as code template for new forest watcher microservices.
 It will deploy a dockerized application on AWS fargate and expose endpoints under the public URL

 - fw-api.globalforestwatch.org